On this page

-The Business Innovation and Investment visa program is a state and territory government nominated visa program.
-This allows state and territory governments to attract business people to assist in the economic development of specific areas.
+The Business Innovation and Investment visa programme is an entirely state and territory government nominated visa programme.
+This allows state and territory governments to attract entrepreneurs and investors to assist in the economic development of specific areas.
 In particular, state and territory governments are actively encouraging business skills migrants to set up business in regional, rural or low population growth areas.

-Under this category the majority of business skills migrants will enter Australia on a Business Innovation and Investment (Provisional) visa for four years.
+Under this category the majority of business and investment migrants will enter Australia on a Business Innovation and Investment (Provisional) visa for four years.

 After satisfactory evidence of a specified level of business or investment activity, holders of Business Innovation and Investment (Provisional) visas may apply for permanent residence under the Business Innovation and Investment (Permanent) visa.

-The Business Innovation and Investment program is designed to increase entrepreneurial talent and diversify business expertise in Australia.
-It is positioned to target migrants that have a demonstrated history of success in innovation and business and are able to make a significant contribution to the national innovation system and to the Australian economy.
+The programme also provides for the direct migration of innovative and talented entrepreneurs with substantial experience in business through the Business Talent (Permanent) visa.
+The Business Innovation and Investment programme is designed to increase innovation, investment and entrepreneurial talent, thereby benefiting the Australian economy.
+It is positioned to target migrants that have a demonstrated history of success in innovation, investment and business and are able to make a significant contribution to the national innovation system and to the Australian economy.